Bashir1999/alzheimers_data/README.md

 <img width="778" alt="Screenshot 1403-08-02 at 19 33 31" src="https://github.com/user-attachments/assets/f248ef08-ac2c-42b9-9789-f456fd289a52">

 <br /> The data points are widely dispersed, indicating no obvious linear or non-linear relationship between BMI and Diet Quality.
-This suggests that individuals with a high or low BMI can have any level of diet quality, from poor to excellent.
+This suggests that individuals with a high or low BMI can have any level of diet quality, from poor to excellent. <br /> <br /> <br />